-Elan Valley is located in the UK just outside the small town of Rhayader, in the county of Powys which is the largest county in Wales, and covers the areas of Radnorshire and Montgomeryshire, the majority of Brecknockshire and a small portion of Denbighshire.
+Elan Valley is located in Wales, UK, just outside the small town of Rhayader in the county of Powys.
+Powys is the largest county in Wales, and covers the areas of Radnorshire and Montgomeryshire, the majority of Brecknockshire and a small portion of Denbighshire.

-Stay in nearby Award Winning Glamping for Grown-ups
+Stay in our Award Winning Glamping Site for Grown-ups

-Featured in The Daily Mail as one of the five best farm stay holidays across the UK and The Telegraph as one the best back-to-nature UK breaks, Hush Hush Glamping provides the most scenic setting for a digital detox as well as the perfect Glamping base to explore the Elan Valley Dams!
+Featured in The Daily Mail as one of the five best farm stay holidays across the UK and The Telegraph as one the best back-to-nature UK breaks, Hush Hush Glamping provides the most scenic setting for a digital detox, as well as the ideal glamping base to explore the Elan Valley Dams!

 Set within a 90-acre farm in Mid Wales, Hush Hush Glamping provides the perfect place to truly relax and unwind.
 Located at 1,300ft above sea level, Hare’s Form overlooks the spectacular Radnor Valley and Black Mountains in company of friendly alpacas, sheep, red kites and the occasional deer.
 Sleep under the stars and wake up to nature in this stunning dark sky area.

-A 45 minute drive from Hush Hush Glamping take you straight to the Elan Valley visitor Centre.
+A 45-minute drive from Hush Hush Glamping takes you straight to the Elan Valley Visitor's Centre.